안녕하세요. 토미입니다. Let’s have fun learning Korean today!

 Anyway, I will move on to the second sentence.

-If you called me beforehand, I would have picked you up.
+If you had called me beforehand, I would have picked you up.
 Why didn’t you call me?

 For example,